Industry News

 The answer isn’t quite so black and white.

 Technically, it is possible to use still whitening strips that have expired, especially if you only have a package or two on hand.
-However, we don’t generally recommend using expired whitening strips, as there are a few precautions and drawbacks to consider:
+However, we don’t generally recommend using expired teeth whitening strips, as there are a few precautions and drawbacks to consider:

 ● As mentioned, the efficacy of the gel to whiten your teeth will be reduced, so you likely won’t see dramatic results.
 But some minor brightening might still occur.